Pension Bible

 If you want to see what the fee impact looks like for a specific pot size, we have a pre-filled calculator for every common pot size — try the £50k version, the £100k version, or the £250k version for context-specific commentary.

-The single most important pre-switch action is: call your current provider and ask them to confirm in writing whether the policy has any guaranteed benefits, exit fees, or features you'd lose on transfer.
-Get the answer in writing before you start a transfer.
+Before starting a transfer, ask your current provider to confirm in writing whether the policy has any guaranteed benefits, exit fees, protected tax-free cash, or features you would lose on transfer.

 Things to think about before switching